Thymeleaf

 The Thymeleaf ecosystem is composed of tools and extensions of two types:

 • Official extensions (a.k.a.
-Thymeleaf Extras): created by the Thymeleaf Team and supported as a part of the project.
+Thymeleaf Extras): created by Thymeleaf developers supported as a part of the project.

 • Unofficial or Community extensions: linked from this page but developed and maintained by Thymeleaf users outside of the Thymeleaf Project and distributed under their own license and support terms.